alexch/codelikethis/public/projects/remock.md

 ## Goals

-  * Using display, position, and float for layout
+  * Using display, position, and other css properties for layout
   * Spacing of elements
   * Color matching
   * Matching typography
-  * Hover-ability highlighting
+  * Using CSS to modify styles based on events (e.g. highlight on hover)

 # Stories